protodimbo/iOSRoadmap/README.md

 ![](cover.webp)

 ### If this project helped you or you enjoyed it, please give it a star ⭐ It will show me that I have helped someone at least 😅

+# 😎 Who is it for?
+This list will be helpfull for everybody from newbies to experts

+# Computer science

+# Algorithms

+# Git

+# Swift

+# Memory

+# Multythreading

+# UI

+# Rendering

+# Animations

+# Repositories and databases

+# Security and encryption

+# Tests

+# Utils

+# Design patterns

+# Design principles and clean code

+# CI